Safety - our first priority

 - Working with international bodies to develop and implement a digital health platform to enable the safe resumption of international flying.

 - Conducting numerous repatriation and freight flights on behalf of the Australian Government to various countries, some associated with higher security threat levels that required careful security risk management in collaboration with government partners.

 - Deepening Qantas’ collaboration with the Australian Government on cyber security to proactively monitor emerging threats, and to enhance the protection of our people, customers and assets.

 Data security and privacy

-We are working to constantly expand employee awareness of data security risks, including through ‘no notice’ simulations and structured training.
+We are continually working to expand employee awareness of evolving data security risks, including through ‘no notice’ simulations and structured training.
 The need for shared vigilance on cyber issues is supported by formal recognition of employees who help detect attempted cyber scams.

 Risk assessments are conducted on relevant third party suppliers and we work with them to address any material risks identified.
 Read about our approach to risk management.

-There has been increased investment in resources and technology that will support the Group to effectively address the volumes of personal information we manage and the intensifying local and global privacy regulatory requirements.
-A global Group Privacy Office has been established to assist us to better meet individuals expectations and ensure personal information is handled fairly, ethically and responsibly.
-The Group will also raise awareness of our privacy compliance obligations and manage our privacy risk by implementing a culture that considers ‘privacy by design’ as a default position when handling personal information.
-They will guide the global Privacy Program in the implementation of a coordinated enterprise-wide strategy and framework to achieve this cultural change.
+There is ongoing investment to improve the resources, processes and technology that will support the Group to effectively address the volumes of personal information that we manage, and to meet both intensifying regulatory requirements and individuals’ rising expectations regarding fair, ethical and responsible data use.
+A Group data privacy, ethics and governance function has been established to assist us to better ensure personal information is handled fairly, ethically and responsibly.
+The Group is committed to raising awareness of our privacy compliance obligations and to manage our privacy risk by implementing a culture that considers ‘privacy by design’ as a default position when handling personal information.

 Due to the investments made in resilience, the capability continues to be strengthened through the successful integration of external stakeholders ensuring the Group continues to possess a sophisticated holistic response and recovery system.